anoma/juvix-docs/docs/reference/tooling/CLI.md

 - `termination` Subcommands related to termination checking
 - `internal` Subcommands related to Internal
 - `minic` Translate a Juvix file to a subset of C
+- `geb` Subcommands related to JuvixGeb
+- `runtime` Subcommands related to the Juvix runtime
+- `repl` Run the Juvix dev REPL

 ## CLI Auto-completion Scripts

 The Juvix CLI can generate auto-completion scripts.
 Follow the instructions below for your shell.

+!!! note

     NB: You may need to restart your shell after installing the completion script.

 ### Bash